lmaurits/BEASTling/docs/config.md

 The `calibration` section should contain one parameter for each distinct calibration point that you wish to include in the analysis.

-The name of each parameter should be a comma-separated list of family names, and the corresponding values should be two ages, expressed in years before present (BP), corresponding to a 95% confidence interval for the age of the most recent common ancestor (MRCA) of those families.
+The name of each parameter should be a comma-separated list of family names, and the corresponding values should be two ages, expressed in units of time before present (BP), corresponding to a 95% confidence interval for the age of the most recent common ancestor (MRCA) of those families.
 Note that the parameter name may just be a single family.
 E.g. if you want to tell your analysis that you are 95% sure that Austronesian is between 4,750 and 5,800 years old, include the following line in your calibration section:

 	Austronesian = 4750 - 5800

+You may use arbitrary units without problems, i.e. you could provide dates in millenia BP:

+	Austronesian = 4.75 - 5.8

+The only time this matters is when it comes time to interpret tree heights or clock and/or mutation rates.

 ## model sections